nartgnoh/BeeBot.py/README.md

-# BeeBot
+# BeeBot.py

-A cute bee-themed bot for my personal Discord server.
+A cute bee-themed Discord.py bot for my personal Discord server.

 ![BeeBot](SmileBee.png)

 ## Description

-Code-base for a Discord.py, bee-themed bot who responds with cute reactions, helps with organizing game nights,
+Welcome to BeeBot.py!

-Project 1 - DATT4300 (Fall 2021)
+Code-base for a bee-themed Discord.py bot who responds with cute and helpful reactions, helps with organizing game nights, plays music and much more!

 ## Getting Started